Appin Road Safety Improvements

 Project information

-Issues with road safety have been identified for Appin Road due to the existing road conditions, relatively high volume of traffic and vehicle crash history.
+Road safety issues at Appin Road are due to existing road conditions, high volume of traffic and vehicle crash history.

-• Provide smoother, safer trips for motorists with wider lanes, wider shoulder widths, increased clear zones and improved road surface
+• Wider lanes, wider shoulder widths, increased clear zones and improved road surface to provide smoother, safer trips for motorists

-• Create a new overtaking opportunity for northbound traffic to improve traffic flow
+• A new overtaking opportunity for northbound traffic to improve traffic flow

-• Install a new northbound U-turn facility to improve safety for residents entering and exiting driveways
+• A new northbound U-turn facility to improve safety for residents entering and exiting driveways

-• Realign a road curve with painted median and safety barrier to improve safety
+• A re-aligned road curve with painted median and safety barriers

-• Install koala exclusion fencing and koala grids along the road corridor to protect koalas.
+• Koala exclusion fencing, koala escape poles and koala grids along the road corridor to protect local wildlife.
 See Appin Road Upgrade and Brian Road Intersection Upgrade for more information on koala protection and connectivity.

 Next steps

-4. Community consultation on strategic or concept design and Review of Environmental Factors
+3. Community consultation on Review of Environmental Factors

 Project documents